 ‘How did it feel to be on the island by yourself?’
 Alex aged 7.
 The truth of course is that I was never on the island by myself.
 Perhaps I should have been left there for a while so I could experience it.
 I would have relished the chance.

 Another boy asked, ‘How did you do the water?’

 This took my breath away for a second.
 ‘How did we do the water?
 The water was real, and it was very cold,’ I replied, explaining that we actually shot the film on four different lakes in Cumbria, all of which you can discover for yourself.

 Have your children any questions?
 I’d love to hear them.

-Not long ago I was presented with this handsome mug from Hill Top cottage at Ealinghearth, by Stephen and Janine Sykes when they showed me around the Ransome’s last home, which they have been restoring in the Lake District.
+Not long ago I was presented with this handsome mug from Hill Top Cottage at Ealinghearth, by Stephen and Janine Sykes when they showed me around the Ransome’s last home, which they have restored in the Lake District.

 I’ve just discovered that it is possible to buy mugs depicting scenes from the film of Swallows & Amazons (1974).
 This one (above) is quite fun as it resembles the cover of ‘The Making of Swallows and Amazons (1974)’ There are others: